Whom Shall I Fear (God of Angel Armies)

 "Whom Shall I Fear [God of Angel Armies]" is a song by Christian contemporary Christian-modern worship musician Chris Tomlin from his seventh studio album, Burning Lights.
 It was released in the United States on November 9, 2012, as the first single from the album.

 Composition

 "Whom Shall I Fear [God of Angel Armies]" was written by Ed Cash, Scott McTyeire Cash and Chris Tomlin.
+The song is composed in the key of C with a tempo of 74 beats per minute, and a musical time signature of 4/4.

 Release

 The song "Whom Shall I Fear [God of Angel Armies]" was digitally released as the lead single from Burning Lights on November 9, 2012.